Woody Kincaid: Collegiate

-Professional
+Senior competition

+2016 - 2019: Early professional career
-In 2016, Kincaid finished eighth in the 5000 meters at the US Olympic Trials.

-In 2017, he started a podcast in digital media Citius Magazine that can be found through channels like SoundCloud and ITunes.
-That same year, he earned a silver medal in second place in two miles at USA Indoor Track and Field Championships.
+Kincaid turned pro in 2016, joining the Bowerman Track Club under coach Jerry Schumacher.
+The same year, he finished eighth in the 5000 meters at the US Olympic Trials.
+In March 2017, he earned a silver medal in two miles at USATF Indoor T&F Championships.
+The early part of his professional career was impacted by injury and he had surgery for a hernia in 2018.

 On September 10, 2019, Kincaid became the eighth man in American history to break 13 minutes in the 5000 m, when he ran a time of 12:58.1.
-It was the fifth-fastest time in US history at the time.
+It was the fifth-fastest mark in US history at the time.

+2021: US champion for 10000 metres

 In 2021, he placed seventh in the Prickly Pear Invitational over 3000 m with a personal best of 7:46.07.
 The meet was held in Phoenix, Arizona on February 6.
 On February 20, he competed in the 10,000 m at the TEN, a meet held by Sound Running in Southern California.
 There Kincaid placed third to his Bowerman teammates Marc Scott and Grant Fisher, running a personal best of 27:12.78.
 His time moved him to sixth on the all-time U.S. list for the distance.
-At the delayed 2020 US Olympic Trials, he won the 10,000 m event and earned a spot on the US Olympic team along with Fisher and Joe Klecker; he also placed third in the 5000 m.
-At the Tokyo Games, Kincaid finished 14th and 15th in the 5000 m and 10,000 m respectively.
+At the US Olympic Trials in June, he won the 10,000 m event and a place on the US Olympic team for Tokyo along with Fisher and Joe Klecker.
+Kincaid also placed third in the 5000 m nine days later, securing his spot for a second event.
+At the Tokyo Games, Kincaid finished 14th and 15th in the 5000 m and 10,000 m, respectively.

-He was coached by Jerry Schumacher in the Bowerman Track Club from 2016-2022.
+2022: Gold medal at the NACAC Championships

+Kincaid started 2022 with a February 5000 m win at the Boston University David Hemery Valentine Invitational in Boston in an indoor personal best of 13:05.56.
+In May, he had to drop out from the USATF 10,000 m Championships due to a diaphragm spasm.
+He finished second at the USATF Championships 5000 m the following month, but at the World Championships held in Eugene, Oregon in July, he fell in the heats and broke his elbow.
+Kincaid rebounded once again the following month, winning the 5000 m title at the NACAC Championships in Freeport, Bahamas.